False Allegations Against Foster Carers in Queensland: What Really Happens

 - The child may be moved from your placement during the investigation, depending on the nature of the allegation

 The outcome of a review can range from no action to a recommendation that your carer authorisation be suspended or cancelled.
-If your authorisation is suspended or cancelled, you have the right to a written statement of reasons and can apply for a review through the Queensland Civil and Administrative Tribunal (QCAT).
+If an adverse authorisation decision is made, ask for written reasons and the applicable review pathway; the reported QCAT route applies when an authorisation application is refused.

 Why Queensland Carers Fear Allegations

-Research and community testimony submitted to the 2026 Commission of Inquiry into Child Safety consistently highlight allegations as one of the top reasons foster carers leave the Queensland system.
+Research and community testimony submitted to the 2026 Commission of Inquiry into Child Safety highlight allegations as a significant concern for Queensland foster carers.
 The fear is not irrational — the process can take months, it is stressful, and during that time normal family life is severely disrupted.

 What makes the Queensland context particularly acute is the "risk-averse" culture that pervades the system.
 Carers and practitioners report being in a constant defensive posture, where decisions are made based on what can be documented and defended rather than what is best for the child.
 Male carers, in particular, describe modifying entirely normal caregiving behaviours — physical affection, bathing younger children — because they fear misinterpretation.